lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 principles.
 Besides building a sound understanding of what it would take for the transformation of CNFs to become cloud native, it's also important to emphasize the ecosystem that would support that evolution.

-CNF suppliers have not been able to comply with the cloud native and openness requirements of CSPs and one reason for that closed architecture and solution approach is revenue from professional service that allows them to create business models on CNFs deployment, automation, and operationalizing work.
+The industry is stil maturing and searching right formula for cloud native operating model.
+CNF vendors have not been able to comply with the cloud native and openness requirements of CSPs yet, among other reasons due to the fact that these requirements are not stable and stil emerging.
+However, the reasons can be found in hesitance to give up professional services business model and control over vertical integration.
 There is a need to evolve into cloud native architecture, largely based on 12-factors for
 CNFs (see Annex 1 and Reference 5), that can be supported by changing existing commercial models that could greatly benefit CSPs and vendors alike to create a new equilibrium in win-win.
 Vendors must provide open APIs, clear documentation, and cloud native architectures and implementations that empower CSPs with self-service capabilities in the cloud ecosystem.
+In order for new model to work the vendors and CSPs have to provide mutual SLAs: the CSP has to guarantee certain agreed platform level quality, while CNF vendor needs to guarantee that application on the platform with such SLA will meet defined KPIs.
 This will help drive agility and innovation, and reduce Opex costs within CSP.
 CNF vendors can monetize the value of openness to evolve business models that move away from closed solutions and professional services.